mpieva/quicksand/docs/source/flags.rst

   * - --bam
     - PATH
-    - | Use together with the :code:`--rg` flag
+    - | Use in combination with the :code:`--rg` flag
-      | The multiplexed BAM-FILE, as provided by the `MPI EVA Core Unit <https://www.eva.mpg.de/de/genetics/index/>`_ containing
+      | A multiplexed BAM-FILE, as provided by the `MPI EVA Core Unit <https://www.eva.mpg.de/de/genetics/index/>`_ containing
       | adapter-trimmed and overlap-merged sequencing reads
       ::